alphaminmax/Workspace-One-to-Azure-Intune-Migration-Toolkit-MVP-Edition/docs/WorkspaceOneWizard.md

 - **Exposed Functions**:
   - `Show-EnrollmentWizard`
   - `Test-EnrollmentPrerequisites`
-  - `Import-WS1Config`
+  - `Import-EnvConfig`

 ## Architecture

 The module follows a modular design with these key components:

 1. **Configuration Management**
-   - Import-WS1Config: Loads settings from a JSON configuration file
+   - Import-EnvConfig: Loads settings from environment variables
    - Default settings used if no configuration is found

 2. **Logging System**